shashichander009/django-data-project/README.md

 ```bash
 python manage.py migrate
 ```
-This will create your database with necessary tables as well as Union and Region Data.
+This will add necessary tables.

 ### INSERTING DATA INTO DATABASE